microsoft/FluidFramework/docs/content/docs/testing/testing.md

 ## Automation against Azure Fluid Relay

-With a test tenant for Azure Fluid Relay, your automation can connect to it in the same way as your production tenant and needs only provide the appropriate connection configuration.
+Your automation can connect to a test tenant for Azure Fluid Relay in the same way as your production tenant and only needs the appropriate connection configuration.
 See [Connect to an Azure Fluid Relay service]({{< relref azure-frs.md >}}) for more details.

 ### Azure Fluid Relay as an abstraction for Tinylicious